spcourse/integrals/en/riemann/explanation/index.md

 # Riemann sum

-*A Riemann sum can be used to approximate the integral of a function using a finite sum of rectangular areas.*
+*A Riemann sum can be used to approximate the integral of a equation using a finite sum of rectangular areas.*

 This page serves simply to introduce the terms and concepts from the sentence